hobbyfarm/hobbyfarm.github.io/content/docs/appendix/provider_images.md

 | AWS | ami-0a6e38961e6e621b0 | Ubuntu 20.04 LTS x64 | [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) |

 ## Custom Images
-HobbyFarm supports the use of custom cloud images, for example a [custom built AWS AMI](https://developer.hashicorp.com/packer/integrations/hashicorp/amazon) built using [Hashicorp's Packer tool](https://www.packer.io).
+HobbyFarm supports the use of custom cloud images.
+For example, using [Hashicorp's Packer tool](https://www.packer.io), it is possible to create a [custom built AWS AMI](https://developer.hashicorp.com/packer/integrations/hashicorp/amazon) for use with HobbyFarm.

+### Using Custom Images
 To use a custom image, the image must be built, pushed to the respective cloud platform, and accessible by [the provisioner](/docs/configuration/provisioners) used by HobbyFarm.
+The name of the custom image can then be used when defining a [VirtualMachineTemplate](/docs/architecture/resources/virtualmachinetemplate) and/or [Environment](/docs/architecture/resources/environment).

 > **NOTE:** Container images are not supported at this time.